charleswongzx/verification-server/README.md

-User email confirmation successful|/new-user-confirm/|testNewUserConfirmSuccess No uid in email confirmation request|/new-user-confirm/|testNewUserConfirmNoUid No such user in database|/new-user-confirm/|testNewUserConfirmNoSuchUser Kyc verification success|/api/v1/new-kyc-submit/|testNewKycSubmitSuccess Kyc verification fail due to mismatched images|/api/v1/new-kyc-submit/|testNewKycSubmitMismatch No uid in request|/api/v1/new-kyc-submit/|testNewKycSubmitNoUid No such user in database|/api/v1/new-kyc-submit/|testNewKycSubmitNoSuchUser No selfie in request|/api/v1/new-kyc-submit/|testNewKycSubmitNoSelfie
+User email confirmation successful|/new-user-confirm/|testNewUserConfirmSuccess No uid in email confirmation request|/new-user-confirm/|testNewUserConfirmNoUid No such user in database|/new-user-confirm/|testNewUserConfirmNoSuchUser KYC verification success|/api/v1/new-kyc-submit/|testNewKycSubmitSuccess KYC verification fail due to mismatched images|/api/v1/new-kyc-submit/|testNewKycSubmitMismatch No uid in request|/api/v1/new-kyc-submit/|testNewKycSubmitNoUid No such user in database|/api/v1/new-kyc-submit/|testNewKycSubmitNoSuchUser No selfie in request|/api/v1/new-kyc-submit/|testNewKycSubmitNoSelfie